devitocodes/devito/docs/source/download.rst

 .. _Miniconda: https://conda.io/miniconda.html

-To install the editable development version Devito, including examples, tests and tutorial notebooks, please run the following commands:
+Then, to install the editable development version Devito, which includes examples, tests and tutorial notebooks, simply run the following commands:

 .. code-block:: shell